coreruleset/dos-protection-plugin-modsecurity/README.md

 Specifically, this plugin is **not** compatible with ModSecurity v3 ("libmodsecurity") because that engine does not implement the `expirevar` action, which this plugin relies on.

+## Plugin Expectations: Suitability and Scale

+ModSecurity and CRS are suited to protect against small-scale, application level denial-of-service (DoS) attacks.
+DoS attacks at the network level, distributed DoS (DDoS) attacks, and larger DoS attacks are hard to fight with ModSecurity.
+The reason for this is that the means of ModSecurity degrade under load and hence its ability to effectively handle DoS attacks degrades as well.

+In such a situation, CRS proposes the use of one or several of the following options:

+- `mod_reqtimeout` on Apache to deal with request delaying attacks like [Slowloris](https://en.wikipedia.org/wiki/Slowloris_(computer_security))
+- `mod_evasive` on Apache since it's been around for more than 20 years
+- `mod_qos` on Apache which provides granular control over clients hammering the server
+- Using a load balancer / traffic washer with DoS capabilities
+- A DoS protection service and/or content delivery network

 ## Description of Mechanics

 When a request hits a non-static resource (`TX:STATIC_EXTENSIONS`), then a counter for the IP address is being raised (`IP:DOS_COUNTER`).
 If the counter (`IP:DOS_COUNTER`) hits a limit (`TX:DOS_COUNTER_THRESHOLD`), then a burst is identified (`IP:DOS_BURST_COUNTER`) and the counter (`IP:DOS_COUNTER`) is reset.
 The burst counter expires within a timeout period (`TX:DOS_BURST_TIME_SLICE`).